scassius/lil-orm/README.md

 ![ORM](https://github.com/scassius/lil-orm/assets/35706430/5fd46412-ea3d-40b8-a56a-20450e9e2986)

 # Lil ORM
-Lil ORM is a lightweight PostgreSQL ORM designed for Node.js.
-This compact project prioritizes clarity and simplicity in its API, making it effortless to interact with PostgreSQL databases.
+Lil ORM is a lightweight ORM designed for Node.js.
+This compact project prioritizes clarity and simplicity in its API, making it effortless to interact with SQL databases.
 Although it's a lightweight ORM, it boasts a robust set of capabilities, letting developers create intricate database queries with ease.

 While Lil ORM is primarily intended as a learning resource and experimental project, its lean design and user-friendly approach make it a noteworthy tool for those looking to understand the nuances of building APIs without the complexity that often accompanies larger ORMs.